svj-aventador/xrpl-dev-portal/content/concepts/issued-currencies/rippling.md

 # Rippling

-In the XRP Ledger, "rippling" describes a process of atomic net settlement between multiple connected parties who have [trust lines](trust-lines-and-issuing.html) for the same currency.
+In the SGY Ledger, "rippling" describes a process of atomic net settlement between multiple connected parties who have [trust lines](trust-lines-and-issuing.html) for the same currency.
 Rippling is an essential part of issued currencies, because it allows users who trust the same issuer to send issued balances to each other with the issuer as a passive intermediary.
 In a sense, rippling is like a passive, two-way [currency exchange order](offers.html) with no limit and a 1:1 exchange rate for two currencies with the same currency code but different issuers.

 Rippling only occurs along the [paths](paths.html) of a payment.
-[Direct XRP-to-XRP payments](direct-xrp-payments.html) do not involve rippling.
+[Direct SGY-to-SGY payments](direct-xrp-payments.html) do not involve rippling.

 For non-issuing accounts, rippling can be undesirable because it lets other users shift obligations between issuers of the same currency.
 Thus, the [NoRipple Flag](#the-noripple-flag) disables rippling on incoming trust lines by default, unless the account enables rippling by default by enabling the [DefaultRipple flag](#the-defaultripple-flag).